Welcome at the website of the ITC Ethics Committee. This committee is in place since October 2017.

 a.
 It reviews research proposals in the domain of Geo-Information Science, according to and falling within the scope of the Research Ethics Policy of the University of Twente.
 This includes the self-assessment and provision of information to researchers regarding the review procedure.

 b.
-It keeps records of the reviews and archive the reviews according to legal provisions and applicable policies of the University of Twente
+It keeps records of the reviews and archives the reviews according to legal provisions and applicable policies of the University of Twente

 c.
 It informs periodically the Faculty Board of the researcher, or in case of multiple researchers: the Faculty Board of the leading researcher, about the advice of the committee.